 You can make Christmas trees out of them if you want.

 Just rip the front and back covers off.
 Then fold the paper till they are half a square with a flap down the bottom.
 Bring the side over the the edge of the page.
 There will be a flap down the bottom so fold the up to the edge of the page.

 Does anyone have a pattern for a two or three fold wallet?
 I would like to use magazine pictures to make it.
 How many plys of plastic will I have to use and were can I buy it.

 I would use either packing tape or clear shelf liner.
 Use as many layers as you need to get the desired thickness.
 You could also sandwhich your pic between 8 layers of clear plastic bags melt them between layers of paper sacks.
-Use your iron on low, and practice first. you can find tutorials for this by searching on reusing plastic bags.
-Do this with plenty of ventilation.
-This can be machine stiched.

 Does anyone have instructions on how to make magazine purses?